Translate this page into:

 The administration of DOX at a dose of 2 mg/kg/week for three consecutive weeks significantly triggered an oxidant effect as evidenced by reduced GSH and SOD levels, elevation of MDA levels, and reduction of catalase activity, when compared to the control group as demonstrated in Table 2.
 Also, the co-administration of varying doses of chrysin with DOX prominently restored the normal MDA and GSH levels as well as the CAT activity.
 Moreover, the chrysin-only treated group showed slight reductions in the SOD and GSH levels, catalase activity, and elevation of MDA levels compared to the control group.[29]

 There was an increase in the mean levels of caspase-3 in the DOX group (group 2) when compared to group 1.
 This increase in the mean levels was the highest when compared to other groups.
 The protective groups (5, 6 and 7) for Caspase 3 showed an increase when compared to group 2, and so was dose-dependent, as there were increased mean levels of caspase-3 with higher doses of DOX.
-Apoptosis was involved in the pathogenesis of DOX-induced cognitive impairment and increased oxidative stress evoked by DOX triggered many signaling pathways, including the activation of caspase-3, leading to apoptosis [Table 3].[3032]
+Apoptosis was involved in the pathogenesis of DOX-induced cognitive impairment and increased oxidative stress evoked by DOX triggered many signalling pathways, including the activation of caspase-3, leading to apoptosis [Table 3].[30–32]

 In comparison to groups 3, 4, 5, 6 and 7, the DOX group’s mean level of IL1 and IL6 was lower than that of the control group [Table 3].
 It has been demonstrated in earlier research that systemic DOX treatment raises pro-inflammatory cytokine levels, which encourage oxidative stress and cell death.[28]
 Early synaptic loss may also result via Caspase-3-driven apoptosis.
 According to the current study’s results, which showed a significant increase in IL-1 and IL-6 in the DOX group compared to controls, inflammation plays a major role in the pathophysiology of DOX-induced cognitive impairment.
 These findings are consistent with previous studies.[28]
 Uncertainty surrounds the main underlying mechanism driving this rise in inflammatory indicators, while potential triggers include reduced tissue antioxidant capacity, elevated ROS levels and consequent lipid peroxidation.
 It has been revealed recently that there is a correlation between elevated levels of oxidative stress and inflammatory mediators.
 Oxidative stress is believed to initiate inflammatory reactions by activating the NF-κB pathway, which in turn triggers the trans-activation of cytokines.[33]
 The current investigation showed that chrysin administration resulted in considerable drops in IL-1 and IL-6 levels, indicating a consistent protective effect of chrysin against DOX-mediated release of inflammatory mediators inside pre-frontal cortical tissues.